What Are the PCI Audit Requirements?

-If your organization is mandated to pass an on-site audit and submit a Report on Compliance under the Payment Card Industry Data Security Standard (PCI DSS), there are certain requirements to which you must adhere.
+If your organization is mandated to pass an on-site audit and submit a Report on Compliance under the Payment Card Industry Data Security Standard (PCI DSS), there are certain requirements to which you must adhere to be an approved scanning vendor.
 You must either:

 1. Hire a Qualified Security Assessor certified by the PCI Security Standards Council (PCI DSS) to conduct an on-site audit of your information security controls, policies, and practices related to the Cardholder Data Environment (CDE), or